Integral Models for Spaces via the Higher Frobenius: Abstract

 \section{Abstract}

-We give a fully faithful integral model for spaces in terms of $\E_{\infty}$-ring spectra and the Nikolaus--Scholze Frobenius.
+We give a fully faithful integral model for simply connected finite complexes in terms of $\E_{\infty}$-ring spectra and the Nikolaus--Scholze Frobenius.
 The key technical input is the development of a homotopy coherent Frobenius action on a certain subcategory of $p$-complete $\E_{\infty}$-rings for each prime $p$.
-Using this, we show that the data of a space $X$ is the data of its Spanier-Whitehead dual as an $\E_{\infty}$-ring together with a trivialization of the Frobenius action after completion at each prime.
+Using this, we show that the data of a simply connected finite complex $X$ is the data of its Spanier-Whitehead dual, as an $\E_{\infty}$-ring, together with a trivialization of the Frobenius action after completion at each prime.

 In producing the above Frobenius action, we explore two ideas which may be of independent interest.
 The first is a more general action of Frobenius in equivariant homotopy theory; we show that a version of Quillen's $Q$-construction acts on the $\infty$-category of $\E_{\infty}$-rings with ``genuine equivariant multiplication," which we call global algebras.
 The second is a ``pre-group-completed" variant of algebraic $K$-theory which we call \emph{partial $K$-theory}.
 We develop the notion of partial $K$-theory and give a computation of the partial $K$-theory of $\F_p$ up to $p$-completion.